Flitton

-Flitton (Flichtam, Fllite, Flute) is a village and former civil parish, now in the parish of Flitton and Greenfield, in the Central Bedfordshire district, in the ceremonial county of Bedfordshire, England.
+Flitton (Flichtam, Fllite, Flute) is a village in the civil parish of Flitton and Greenfield, in the Central Bedfordshire district of Bedfordshire, England.
 The village derives its name from the River Flit which flows close by it.
 It is notable primarily as the home of the De Grey Mausoleum adjacent to the St John the Baptist Church.
 Richard Milward, the editor of Selden's Table Talk, was born at Flitton in 1609.
 There are two pubs, The White Hart by the church hall and Jolly Coopers at Wardhedges.
 The annual ‘Gala’ and ‘Potato Race’ are two of the main events that happen in the village.

-In 1961 the parish had a population of 572.
-On 1 April 1985 the parish was abolished to form "Flitton & Greenfield", parts also went to Flitwick, Pulloxhill and Westoning.
+History

+Flitton was an ancient parish in the Flitt hundred of Bedfordshire.
+The parish historically included Silsoe, which had its own chapel of ease.
+Parish functions under the poor laws from the 17th century onwards were administered separately for Silsoe and the rest of Flitton parish.
+As such, Silsoe and Flitton became separate civil parishes in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
+Silsoe became a separate ecclesiastical parish from Flitton in 1846.

+The parish of Flitton was replaced in 1985 with a new parish called Flitton and Greenfield, covering a similar area to the old parish of Flitton but with some adjustments to the boundaries with the neighbouring parishes.
+In particular, the hamlet of Greenfield, which had historically straddled the parishes of Flitton and Pulloxhill, was brought wholly into the new Flitton and Greenfield parish.
+At the 1981 census (the last before the abolition of the parish), Flitton had a population of 960.

 The village was struck by an F1/T2 tornado on 23 November 1981, a part of the record-breaking nationwide tornado outbreak on that day.

-MK Dons leading goalscorer Izale McLeod lived on Flitton Hill during his second spell with the club in 2013–14.